arunsatyarth/RuntimeSerializer/README.md

 For more info on how to use the library, please check the Client.Program file

 #Restrictions
-As of now it works for only those objects which have a default constructir and the class has to be defined as public
+As of now it works for only those objects which have a default constructor and the class has to be defined as public